 By investing in some form of a design system you can also get the benefits that will help the future of your product or website.

-Here are a few questions to figure out if a design system will work for your business:
+Here are a few tips how to figure out whether a design system will work for your business:

-Your team will be the best people to talk to and gain knowledge about the design debt of your website.
+Speak to your design and development teams and gain knowledge about the design debt of your website.
 How long are they spending on redesigns or fixing existing problems?
 This double handling has cost implications for your business.

 Is your business planning to scale or grow quickly?
 If the answer is yes, is your website ready to scale efficiently and quickly?